-Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
+Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers are determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 Total plan contributions are calculated through the CalPERS annual actuarial valuation process.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
 The contributions rates are expressed as percentage of annual payroll.
-The contribution rates for each plan for the year ended June 30, 2015, are presented above and the total District contributions were \$4,893,040.
+The contribution rates for each plan for the year ended June 30, 2016, are presented above and the total District contributions were \$6,923,838 for governmental activities and \$952,505 for business-type activities.